nglm/graphapp/README_MJO_visualization.md

 This page is divided into 3 mains sections, the top bar, the side bar and the plots.

+Before trying to visualize your plots, make sure you have added the data in the `GraphApp/data/data` folder, as `.txt` files.

 Top bar
 -------------------------------------------------------------------------------